 The Parish Council is very active and provides a focus for the community.
-Full Parish Council Meetings (FPCM) Held every six (6) weeks, on Tuesdays at 7.30pm rotating between Kelsey Hall and Winterton Hall.
-Planning applications will be considered within these meetings.
-Planning Meetings (PM) Held every six (6) weeks, on Wednesdays at 7.30pm rotating between Kelsey Hall and Winterton Hall.
-Please note, there may be times when these separate Planning Meetings are vacated due to a lack of planning applications received by the Parish Council.
+Full Parish Council Meetings (FPCM) are held monthly rotating between Kelsey Hall and Winterton Hall.
+Meetings of the Council’s Planning and Open Spaces Committee are held every monthly, rotating between Kelsey Hall and Winterton Hall.
+Please note, there may be times when Planning Meetings are vacated due to a lack of planning applications received by the Parish Council.

-Members of the public are very welcome and have the opportunity to ask questions or raise relevant issues.
-Meeting dates are listed on the website and the agenda is posted on the village notice boards.
-Further information about the parish council, including meeting minutes and news updates can be found on the parish council website.
-Please scroll down to find additional information about what the Parish Council does.
+Members of the public are very welcome to attend meetings in person, or remotely via zoom and have the opportunity to ask questions or raise relevant issues.
+Meeting dates are listed on the website and the agenda is posted both online and also on the Parish’s four notice boards (outside Kelsey Hall, Ifold outside Winterton Hall, Plaistow, entrance to Durfold Wood and Shillinglee).
+Further information about the parish council, including a virtual notice board, meeting minutes, news and updates can be found on the parish council’s website Please scroll down to find additional information about what the Parish Council does.

 Please see the Parish Council website for current meeting dates

 Meetings are free to attend.
 Everyone is welcome.

 A local council is a universal term for community, neighbourhood, parish and town councils.
 They are the first tier of local government and are statutory bodies.
 They serve electorates and are independently elected and raise their own precept (a form of council tax).
 There are 10,000 local councils in England with over 30% of the country parished and 100,000 councillors who serve in these local councils, with over £1b being invested into these communities every year.